-Okay, maybe this sounds like gibberish, but here’s the explanation.
-Service learning is a method of teaching and learning that combines academic experiences with meaningful service elements.
+Service learning is a method of teaching and learning that combines academic experiences with meaningful service experiences.
 Certainly, effective classroom pursuits are critical for success in college.
-At the same time, “getting out there” through community service can help you experience things you might not learn otherwise.
-Put these two elements together and things really start to pop.
-When community service and classroom learning experiences function in tandem, they can produce a synergy that adds a different dimension to your college experience.
+At the same time, community service can help you experience things you might not learn otherwise.
+Put these two elements together and things really come together.
+When community service and classroom learning function in tandem, they produce a synergy that adds new dimension to your college experience.

 What is service learning?

 Service learning is an education model that combines classroom theory with real-world action.
 Brooke Oehme, the Coordinator of Volunteerism and Service Learning at Mount Mercy University, describes it as the process of “applying your education in real-world situations.
 Service learning is where you truly get to learn who you are as a person and how you can actively live out the beliefs you hold.”
 In a service learning model, students are not just vessels to fill with facts and figures.
 For deep, enduring learning you need to be an active participant in the planning, the doing, and the finding of your voice.
 New connections emerge in this approach to education.
 In the “service + learning” equation, the result is often beyond what you would expect from simple arithmetic.

 Is service learning the same as volunteering?

 Volunteering is important as well, but it’s not quite the same as service learning.
 One of the major differences between the two is process.
 Showing up to serve food in a soup kitchen is a great way to volunteer.
 True service learning is different because it links community need with a classroom topic.
 You take theory and put it into practice, and you take the project from concept all the way to completion.
 Being involved from the very beginning is at the heart of service learning.